 The 2018 take on A Star Is Born still manages to be faithful to the structural template that goes all the way back 81 years, but it savvily channels our current wish-fulfillment for celebrity, the Idol model, how we all secretly dream of stepping up on stage and blowing away the room with our purportedly raw talent.

 If there’s a bum note here, it’s that the final act is weighed a little too heavily toward Jack, to the detriment of Ally.
 The cost of her transformation into a bubble-pop queen is seen only through the prism of his disappointment and jealousy, while her development as an artist goes from plot to subplot.
-She performs a song on TV and it’s objectively awful.
+She performs a song on Saturday Night Live, and it’s objectively awful.
 Is this shallow world of pop what she really wanted?
 The movie indicates to us through her hair-colour how she goes off-track, but it feels like a scene is missing to express her heart in this journey.
 The filmmakers also front-load the best songs, leaving the weakest for the closing, though that’s partly saved from a cheesy string arrangement by an intimate piano rendition.

 Still, this is quality work from all involved, with special props to Cooper’s achievement in front and behind the camera.
 He puts the pedal down on the pacing, giving us a restless film always asking us to keep up as it leaps forward.
 There are moments when it challenges Almost Famous for creating an authentic story of backstage and on-stage musical myth, and that’s no small feat.